vineet574/number-guessing-/README.md

 Keep guessing until you find the correct number.

 The game will display how many attempts it took you to guess correctly.
+New Features:
+Difficulty Levels: Players can choose between Easy, Medium, and Hard difficulty levels, which will affect the number of attempts they have.

+Hints: Provide a hint after each incorrect guess, e.g., "The number is even" or "The number is a multiple of 5".

+Score: Track and display the player's score based on how many attempts they used.

+Replay Option: Allow the player to play the game again after completing a round.

+Leaderboard: Track the fastest win (least attempts) and display it at the end.